RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/networking/cloud-robotics.md

 ### Configuring Chrony to time-synchronize distributed devcies

 Computers worldwide use the Network Time Protocol (NTP) to synchronize their times with internet standard reference clocks via a hierarchy of NTP servers.
-In this section we will look at configuring Chrony to synchronize devices on the same network in the absence of internet and GPS clocks (optionally using RTCs if availble).
-Is is done by configuring one machine as the master clock (primary timeserver) and making all other devices track the master clock.
+In this section, we will look at configuring Chrony to synchronize devices on the same network in the absence of internet and GPS clocks, optionally using RTCs if available.
+It is done by configuring one machine as the master clock (primary timeserver) and making all other devices track the master clock.
 We set the master clock as the device which hosts the ROS master in our [multi-machine ROS](https://wiki.ros.org/ROS/Tutorials/MultipleMachines) setup.

 1. Download Chrony using your package manager (eg. sudo apt-get install chrony)
 2. Edit the Chrony configuration file (eg. sudo nano /etc/chrony/chrony.conf)